verana-labs/decentralized-trust-spec/spec.md

 *This section is non normative.*

 It is the responsibility of browsers and search engines to properly translate credential attributes, as credential schemas are always defined in a single language, that SHOULD be english.

+#### DTS rewards

+DTS providers that wish to get issued credentials and/or receive presentation requests in their DTSs, from other DTSs should register their DTS DIDs in the DID Directory, as it enables reward distribution.
+If a DTS is not registered in DID Directory, its potential rewards are lost.

+Example: DTS did:example:verifier would like to request presentation of a credential of schema ABC from issuer did:example:issuer to DTS identified by did:example:dts.
+Presentation of this credential requires verifier to pay fees as defined in issuer `CredentialSchemaPerm` `issuer_perm`.
+Verifier will pay fees, and if did:example:dts is registered